MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/concept-what-are-web-services.md

 ## Requirements

 Before you can deploy and work with web services, you must have access to a Machine Learning Server instance [configured to host web services](../operationalize/configure-start-for-administrators.md#configure-server-for-operationalization).

+When you deploying your code and models, you are publishing them in the form of portable web services stored in Machine Learning Server so they can be operationalized by others.
+Web services can be versioned and managed by their creators or those with [special permissions](#permissions).

 <a name="standard"></a>